sdil/goakt-realtimemap/README.md

     go run main.go
     ```

-2. Open [index.html](http://localhost:8000) in your browser to view the real-time vehicle tracking map.
+2. Open http://localhost:8080 in your browser to view the real-time vehicle tracking map.
+3. Curl http://localhost:8080//vehicle?id={vehicle_id} in your terminal to see location of individual vehicle.

 ### API Endpoints